 RTDs can be tested upon request up to 3000 VRMS @60Hz for 1 minute between lead wire and enclosure body.

 - The accuracy of temperature measurement across a greater area of the stator.

-- Can be made is various lengths to meet designer’s needs
+- It can be made to various lengths to meet the customer’s needs.

 - Robust to be directly installed between windings